th3hack3rwiz/Lazy-FuzzZ/README.md

 1. Helps in automating the directory enumeration process.
 2. Provides users with an option to use their prefered set of ffuf flags.
-3. Fuzzes a set of subdomain's URLs with a common-wordlist and gives clean results in a new directory.
+3. Fuzzes a set of sub-domains' URLs with a common-wordlist and gives clean results in a new directory.
 (Creates a new directory using name of the wordlist supplied)
 4. Removes most false positive from the results we obtain from ffuf.
 5. Adds only legitimate results to an active burp session using bfeed.py.